wallarm/product-documentation/docs/admin-en/supported-platforms.md

 *   Kong ([installation instructions][link-ig-kong])

     !!! info "Supported Operating Systems"
-        The Kong platform must have version 1.4.3 or lower and must be installed on one of the following operating systems:
+        The Kong platform must be version 1.4.3 or lower and must be installed on one of the following operating systems:

         *   Debian 8.x (jessie)
         *   Debian 9.x (stretch)